sarthakarora9760/SpotifyUsingArgoCD/README.md

 ![image](https://github.com/sarthakarora9760/SpotifyUsingArgoCD/assets/60189057/1bfa229a-d950-4263-9910-2446d244fb20)

-Step-5: Then, I created rollout.yaml to define canary rollout stratefy for my rollouts and I applied it to my cluster.
+Step-5: Then, I created rollout.yaml to define canary rollout strategy for my rollouts and I applied it to my cluster.
 It's available in this same github repository in the main branch by name rollout.yaml<br><br>

 Step-6: To trigger the rollout, I changed my deployment.yaml file to point to my new docker image saarora123/netflixv1<br><br>